 My aesthetic falls somewhere between European and Eastern with wide-ranging influences from Japanese, Korean and Chinese ancient ceramics to Scandinavian and mid-century design, Bauhaus and even kawaii culture.
 The ceramics, mostly utilitarian in nature are also decorative and seek to sing in the spaces they occupy.

-All pieces are lovingly handmade in a small artisan studio in Rome, Italy.
+All pieces are lovingly handmade in a communal artisan studio on Gadigal Land (Sydney, Australia).

-I was born in the Philippines, grew up in Australia, lived in London and now currently residing in Rome, Italy.
+I was born in the Philippines, grew up in Australia, lived in London and Rome and I've recently moved back to my hometown of Sydney.
 My background began in Media, working in television for over a decade before discovering and deciding to pursue my interest in ceramics and become a maker.
 My pottery journey began in 2012 and continues to this day.

 As a creator working primarily in three dimensions, I mainly consider my work as investigations into form and function.
 I'm also interested in my own fetishisation of form and the relationships that we inevitably make with objects.
 My work is rooted in the traditional aspects of the craft in technique and construction; although my aims are for these mundane forms to have the capacity to transcend themselves.
 To reach into our yearning to engage in ritual and our predilection to attribute emblematic properties to objects that can be both banal and personal.
 Overall, what I’m asking is - how does a mere mug or vase become imbued with value and meaning once held in the hand?
 And so, I find that it's the interaction between human and object that cultivates meaning and it's this personal reaction to objects that really interests me.
 At the end of the day, I wish for my objects to sing in the spaces they inhabit; what that song is depends on the beholder.

-XV BIENNALE INTERNAZIONALE DELLA CERAMICA DI MANISES, SPAIN, 2022 (UPCOMING)
+XV BIENNALE INTERNAZIONALE DELLA CERAMICA DI MANISES (FINALIST), SPAIN, 2022